Master of Science in Criminal Justice and Criminology

 During their final semester, students pursuing the non-thesis option must

-successfully complete a comprehensive exam.
-The comprehensive exam will require
+successfully complete a demonstration project.
+The demonstration project will require

 the student to write an independent research paper that outlines solutions to a